SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 supported: handles an array of char8_t

-and an instance of std::u8string
+or an instance of std::u8string

 as a UTF-8 string.char8_t